kevald1963/milestone-1-twptug-redesign/README.md

 I am currently responsible for maintaining the website, which is a quite tedious task using the site builder.
 Therefore, my long-term aim is to re-design the website in HTML5, CSS3, Bootstrap and JavaScript.
 At some point in the future, I would like to also separate the content from the presentation by using an open source content management system (CMS).
-A CMS is needed because the organisation does not have the finances to employ a professional developer, and I may not be available for whatever reason.
-I want to develop a system that its members can update easily themselves, without having to rely on me to do it for them.
+A CMS is needed because the organisation does not have the finances to employ a professional developer, and I may not be available, for whatever reason.
+I want to develop a system that members can update easily themselves, without having to rely on me.
 For example, I would prefer local group secretaries to post their own group meetings and events, rather than email details to me to post on their behalf.

 Aims for this release: